GoLearnToCode/kiei924-winter17-chicago/weeks/5/reading.md

 - The directory structure is slightly different.
 In the videos, the JavaScript source files are in the `js` directory.
 In our starter project, the source files are in the `src` directory.
 The main js source file we'll be working with is `index.js` instead of `buyflix.js` as in the videos.
 - In the videos, we use `gulp` to start the development server.
 Use `npm start` instead.
-- In the videos, we use the `movieData` and `lotsMoreMovies` variables to reference the sample movie data.
-Use `SampleData.movies` and `LotsMoreMovies.movies` instead.